Learn more about my work as a science educator, researcher, author, and professional development provider

 RESEARCH AND PROJECTS

-My research centers on understanding how students engage in scientific practices, what they learn, development of curriculum materials that emphasize scientific argumentation, and how teachers implement instruction that supports their students' development of science proficiency.
+My research centers on understanding how students engage in scientific practices, what they learn, development of curriculum materials that emphasize scientific practices, and how teachers implement instruction that supports their students' development of science proficiency.

 - Fostering Science Proficiency -